A Do-It-Yourself Closet VO Booth

 After testing this out, I decide to switch this to attach the mic boom inside the booth and move the Mac mini outside the booth, to better isolate any potential fan noise from the computer from the mic.
 Remember, you must kill noise both inside the booth and from outside as well!

-Depending on your closet, you may be able to use clips to secure a wall of blankets- possibly eliminating the need for the PVC skeleton altogether!
+Depending on your closet’s design, you may be able to use clips to secure blankets to shelving or clothing rods- possibly eliminating the need for the PVC skeleton altogether!

 Your Home Studio is a Stage!